The Delekta Score, Explained

 Does Delekta accept payment from restaurants?

 No. No restaurant pays to be listed, and no advertiser influences rankings.
-The methodology is published in full — scoring weights and quality thresholds are stated plainly, not hidden behind a proprietary algorithm.
+The methodology is published openly — scoring components, source tiers, and quality thresholds are explained clearly, not hidden behind a proprietary algorithm.

 How often are Delekta Scores updated?